solana-foundation/developer-content/content/cookbook/development/using-mainnet-accounts-programs.md

 ### How to load accounts from mainnet

-It is possible to download the SRM token mint account to file:
+It is possible to download the JUP token mint account to file:

 ```shell
 # solana account -u <source cluster> --output <output format> --output-file <destination file name/path> <address of account to fetch>